infiniticio/docs.infinitic.io/src/pages/docs/introduction/extending.md

 - Configurable [timeout management](/docs/services/deployment#execution-timeout)
 - Ability to handle errors gracefully using [workflow error handling](/docs/workflows/errors#try-catch-in-workflows)

-## Monitoring Workflow Events
+## Sending Workflow Events

 Infinitic emits internal events that provide detailed insights into workflow and service execution.
-You can subscribe to these events to:
+You can subscribe to these events and send them back to your existing databases or event brokers (Kafka, RabbitMQ, etc.) to reuse those events by your applications or your monitoring stack:

 - Track workflow progress and completion
 - Monitor service task execution and failures